How do you deal with rejection?

 This was a question asked at CAMP’s recent professional development session entitled ‘The Sales of Marketing’, where John Lilly, Senior Sales Manager at Yellowpages discussed how he led his team to become the leading sales team in North America, and how marketers can implement sales techniques to increase their overall return on marketing investment.

-His answer?
 While every sales and marketing professional deals with rejection (and will eventually develop a very thick skin), the art to handle rejection is more about vetting a potential client before you make the call.
 Are they the right client?
 Will they benefit from the service?
 It about believing in what you are promoting and knowing that it will fundamentally help the client.

 In other words, good-old-fashioned targeting.